garethjohnsdesign/bristol-comedy-garden-2017/README.md

-# Bristol Comedy Garden 2017
+# Bristol Comedy Garden 2018

-Website for Bristol Comedy Garden 2017.
-Please go to [bristolcomedygarden.co.uk](http://bristolcomedygarden.co.uk) in case you want to take a look at the website.
+Website for Bristol Comedy Garden 2018.
+Please go to [bristolcomedygarden.co.uk](http://www.bristolcomedygarden.co.uk) in case you want to take a look at the website.

 * * *

-Copyright (c) 2016 Gareth Johns Art Direction + Design – info@garethjohnsdesign.com
+Copyright (c) 2016 Gareth Johns Design + Development – info@garethjohnsdesign.com